-Reimbursement Rates May Decline
+Reimbursement Rates May Decline / Competitive Bid

-Reimbursement for services to be provided by the Company will come primarily from Medicare and private health insurance companies.
+Reimbursement for services to be provided by the Company come primarily from Medicare and private health insurance companies.
 The reimbursement rates offered are outside the control of the Company.
-Reimbursement rates in this area, and much of the U.S. health care market in general, have been subject to continual reductions as health insurers and governmental entities attempt to control health care costs.
+Reimbursement rates for much of the US health care market have been subject to continual reductions as health insurers and governmental entities attempt to control health care costs.
 The extent and timing of any reduction in reimbursement rates cannot be predicted by the Company.